rehierl/abstract-properties/13-x-document-order/12-8-the-document-order/2-0-document-order.md

 of a tree is a hierarchical ordered sequence of nodes.
 That is because **the scope of each node is a substring** to the pre-order trace.

-Furthermore, and due to the order-preserving nature of the pre-order trace, the hierarchy of scopes embedded into it is such that two scopes are either disjoint ex-or related (**DI-RE**).

-Apart from that, a pre-order trace can be described as a sequence of interleaved child orders.
+Furthermore, and due to the order-preserving nature of a pre-order trace, the hierarchy of scopes embedded into it is such that two scopes are either disjoint ex-or related (**DI-RE**).
+Based on that, a pre-order trace can be described as a sequence of interleaved child orders.

 <!-- ======================================================================= -->
 ## a 90° clockwise rotation

-In order to visualize the general pattern of the node order of a document, the only transformation left is to clockwise rotate the tag soup of a document by 90 degrees and to indent the tags according to the node level of the nodes in the document tree.
+In order to visualize the general pattern of the node order of a document, the only transformation left is to clockwise rotate the tag soup of a document by 90 degrees and to indent the tags according to the node level of each node.

 ```
 clockwise rotated | in regards    |